kHarshit/kHarshit.github.io/_posts/2025-03-21-distributed-training.md

 title: "Distributed Training: How to train Large Language Models (LLM)"
 date: 2025-03-21
 categories: [LLM, Generative AI, Deep Learning]
-excerpt: "Comprehensive guide to distributed training for LLMs covering data parallelism, model parallelism, tensor parallelism, ZeRO optimizer, FSDP, and DeepSpeed with code examples."
+excerpt: "Comprehensive guide to distributed training for LLMs covering data parallelism, model parallelism, tensor parallelism, ZeRO optimizer, FSDP, 3D parallism and DeepSpeed with interactive code examples."
 mathjax: true
 interactive: true
 ---

+Training large language models requires large amounts of GPU memory, far beyond what a single GPU can provide.
+This post explores key distributed training strategies that make it possible to train models with billions of parameters across hundreds of GPUs.

+## 1. Background

 For a 10B parameter LLM, it requires ~176 GiB of GPU memory (FP32: 4 bytes/param, FP16: 2 bytes/param) for mixed precision training.